mever-team/FairBench/README.md

-*FairBench strives to be compatible with the latest Python release, but compatibility delays of third-party ML libraries usually means that only the language's previous release is tested and stable (currently 3.12).*
+*FairBench strives to be compatible with the latest Python release, but compatibility delays of third-party ML libraries usually mean that only the language's previous release is tested and stable (currently 3.12).*

 ## [Documentation](https://fairbench.readthedocs.io/)